tarwn/lessthandot-hugo/blogs/content/posts/2009-03-27-executionlog-table-in-ssrs-2008-gone.md

   - Microsoft SQL Server Admin

 ---
 You may notice that now in SSRS 2008 you are missing a critical reporting table named ExecutionLog.
-Well, you really aren&#8217;t missing it.
+Well, you really aren't missing it.

 This table was the bread and butter of trending for administrators.
-If you weren&#8217;t using it to gauge your reporting services activity then you should.
+If you weren't using it to gauge your reporting services activity then you should.
 A simple query like

 sql
 select Count(*) cnt,[Name] ReportName